 - 176. CASS 5.4 permits an insurance intermediary firm, which has adequate resources, systems and controls, to declare a trust on terms which expressly authorise it, in its capacity as trustee, to make advances of credit to the firm's clients.
 The client money trust extends to such debt obligations which will arise if the insurance intermediary, as trustee, makes credit advances, to enable a client's premium obligations to be met before the premium is remitted to the firm and similarly if it does so to enable claims and premium refunds to be paid to the client before receiving remittance of those monies from the insurance undertaking. - 177.
-CASS 5.4 does not permit a firm to make advances of credit to itself out of the client money trust.
-Accordingly, CASS 5.4 does not permit a firm to withdraw commission from the client money trust before it has received the premium from the client in relation to the non-investment insurance contract which generated the commission. - 178.
+CASS 5.4 does not permit a firm to make advances of credit to itself out of the client money trust. - 178.
 An insurance intermediary may not handle client money through a non-statutory client money trust unless the firm has and maintains systems and controls which are adequate to ensure that the firm is able to monitor and manage its client money transactions and any credit risk arising from the operation of the trust arrangement.
 In addition, if the firm complies with both the rules relating to statutory trusts in CASS 5.3 and non-statutory trusts in CASS 5.4 such systems and controls must extend to both arrangements. - 179.
 A condition of an insurance intermediary using a non-statutory client money trust is that it must obtain, and keep current, written confirmation from its auditor that it has in place systems and controls which are adequate to meet the requirements described in the preceding paragraph. - 180.
 In order to provide the written confirmation required by CASS rule 5.4.4 (2)R the CASS auditor shall evaluate whether the firm has and maintains systems and controls over both statutory and non-statutory trusts which are adequate to ensure that the firm is able to monitor and manage its client money transactions and any credit risk that arises from the operation of such arrangements.
-Such an evaluation requires the CASS auditor to: - a) Assess assurance engagement risk relevant to the operation of trust arrangements - b) Evaluate whether the design of the system of internal control will, if implemented and operated effectively ensure compliance with the CASS rules that are applicable to non-statutory trusts of insurance intermediaries. - c) Perform, on a sample basis walk through procedures as a means of establishing that controls have been put into place as designed. - 181.
-In performing the evaluation described above the CASS auditor shall evaluate the insurance intermediary's compliance with other applicable CASS requirements such as those relating to the requirements for the insurance intermediary to: - a. designate a manager to oversee the firm's day to day compliance with the systems and controls and applicable rules.
-The CASS auditor's procedures shall include meeting with the designated manager and discussing that manager's, authority, scope of work and findings; - b. maintain the minimum level of capital resources stipulated by the CASS rules;
+Such an evaluation requires the CASS auditor to: - a.
+Assess assurance engagement risk relevant to the operation of trust arrangements. - b.
+Evaluate whether the design of the system of internal control will, if implemented and operated effectively, ensure compliance with the CASS rules that are applicable to non-statutory trusts of insurance intermediaries. - c.
+Perform, on a sample basis, walk through procedures as a means of establishing that controls have been put into place as designed. - 181.
+In performing the evaluation described above the CASS auditor shall evaluate the insurance intermediary's compliance with other applicable CASS requirements such as those relating to the requirements for the insurance intermediary to:

-- c. obtain the client's informed consent to the firm holding the client's money in a non-statutory trust; and - d. take reasonable steps to ensure that its terms of business adequately explain the implications to a client of its money being held in a non-statutory trust.
+- a. designate a manager to oversee the firm's day to day compliance with the systems and controls and applicable rules.
+The CASS auditor's procedures shall include meeting with the designated manager and discussing that manager's authority, scope of work and findings; - b. maintain the minimum level of capital resources stipulated by the CASS rules; - obtain the client's informed consent to the firm holding the client's money in a non-statutory trust; and - d. take reasonable steps to ensure that its terms of business adequately explain the implications to a client of its money being held in a non-statutory trust.